pzzd/statistics-probability/notes/binomial_random_variables.md

-# Binomial Variables
+# Binomial Random Variables

-A binomial variable has these characteristics:
+A binomial random variable has these characteristics:

-- calculated from in **independent** trials
+- calculated from **independent** trials
 - each trial can be classified as one of two values (success or failure)
 - there are a fixed number of trials
 - the probability of success in each trial is constant

+"Binomial" refers to the binomial coefficient used for finding the number of different outcomes with different probabilities.
+Binomial coefficients are based on combinatorics.
+Related topics: Pascal's Triangle, taking a binomial to ever increasing powers.

 Take for example a coin with a 60% chance of heads.
 A variable X is equal to the number of heads that result from 10 coin flips.
 X is a binomial variable because it complies with the charaxcteristics above.